Camp Page

 Camp Page(캠프 페이지) also known as K-47 Air Base was a former US Army base located near Chuncheon, South Korea which was closed on 1 April 2005.
 It enclosed 157.2 acres in North Central South Korea, near Chuncheon City, 48 miles north of Seoul, in the Kangwon province.
 As of 5 February 2018, the only remaining structure on the site of the former Camp Page is the water tower.
 The site is being developed into an urban park.

 Base history

-"Citizens from the South Korean city of Chuncheon said goodbye to U.S. soldiers serving at Camp Page in a ceremony last week marking the end of a 54-year mission.
-The base, its major feature an airstrip built after Chuncheon was recaptured from communist forces in March 1951, is due to close by the end of next month, officials have said.
-The U.S. 8th Army announced this week that one of the Camp Page units, the 542nd Medical Evacuation Company, including about 120 soldiers and their equipment, will move to Fort Campbell, Ky., by April.
-Another Camp Page unit, the 1st Battalion, 2nd Aviation Regiment, will move to Camp Eagle, near the South Korean city of Wonju, about an hour's drive south of Chuncheon, according to an 8th US Army statement."

-"In 1951, Eighth US Army engineers prepared the runway in a burned-out section of a newly recaptured town, at what would become Camp Page.
-On 30 January 1958, the last units of the 100th Field Artillery Rocket Battalion arrived from Japan taking up headquarters at what was known as Camp Page.
-Subsequently, the Battalion was joined by Infantry, Engineer, Signal and Supply units and was redesigned the 4th Missile Command, a major subordinate command of the Eighth United States Army.
-The "Last of a Breed," the 4th Missile Command celebrated its 20th and final anniversary on 27 April 1978 and was totally inactivated in June 1978.
-Only the Weapons Support Detachment-Korea was retained to carry on the rites of Saint Barbara, and it to was inactivated in September 1990."

 USAG Camp Page was named in honor of Medal of Honor recipient Lt.
 Col. John U. D. Page.
 John Upshur Dennis Page (February 8, 1904 – December 11, 1950) was a United States Army officer from Saint Paul, Minnesota.
 Lieutenant Colonel Page received the Medal of Honor for his actions in the Battle of Chosin Reservoir during the Korean War.

 Other American servicemen who were honored at Camp Page for their ultimate sacrifice included Staff Sergeant Robert E. Quash, who died of a heart attack while with the First Battalion of the 42nd Artillery.
 He was only 30 years old, and was a native of Junction City, Kansas.
 In memoriam, a tree was planted in his honor on the post.